jdhitsolutions/PSReminderLite/docs/Export-PSReminderDatabase.md

 ### -Path

-The path and filename for the export XML file.
+The path and filename for the export JSON file.

 ```yaml
 Type: String